akamai/cli-onboard/README.md

 - ssl_cert_template_values: Values for the ssl certificate template to be used (NOT USED ANYMORE)
 - temp_existing_edge_hostname: Due to backend api limitations, a new edge hostname cannot be immediately made that references a newly created certificate enrollment for a brief period of time.
 Rather than be blocked by this process, specify a temporary edge hostname to use as a placeholder.
 This value is not really used and just a place holder to proceed with the property manager configuration creation.
 If using ENHANCED_TLS, use an existing edge hostname ends with edgekey.net ; otherwise if using STANDARD_TLS, use an existing edge hostname that ends with edgesuite.net (NOT USED ANYMORE)

+**secure_by_default -- provision secure by default certificates**
+- create_new_edge_hostnames: set to true if you want a new unique edge hostname created for each onboarded hostname.
+The edge hostnames created will be in the form {hostname}.edgekey.net
+- use_existing_edge_hostname: add an existing edge hostname to use - it must be SNI.
+All Secure by Default certificates are SNI.

 **update_waf_info**

 - add_selected_host: Set to true if you want to add specified public_hostnames to WAF selected hosts